 The implications of this new Christian diversity can be seen in the new hymnals published by each of the major Protestant denominations.
 For example, the United Methodist Hymnal (1989) contains hymns in English and in Spanish, hymns from India and Taiwan, and traditional music from the Muscogee Creek Indians.
 The words to “Jesus Loves Me” are also printed in German, Spanish, Cherokee and Japanese.

-Some large urban Roman Catholic parishes like St. Jerome’s in Chicago’s Rogers Park area have Spanish and English services, reflecting the transition in this neighborhood.
+Some large urban Roman Catholic parishes, like St. Jerome’s in Chicago’s Rogers Park neighborhood, have Spanish and English services, reflecting demographic shifts in the area.
 Further south, in Chicago’s Pilsen neighborhood, the St. Pius parish, formerly an ethnic Polish-speaking parish, has become a largely Hispanic congregation active in organizing around issues related to immigration policy.
 While there have been voices in the Catholic church urging the elimination of “ethnic” parishes in favor of neighborhood parishes, other Catholics insist on the importance of the “ethnic” parish.

 As the next generations of this new and diverse Christian population find their way in the churches, American Christianity will continue to find new patterns of expression.
 It is certain, however, that the future of Christianity in America will be shaped by the streams and currents of its great racial and ethnic diversity.